wandyezj/wandyezj.github.io/docs/_posts/2022-01-18-markers-in-recent-history.md

 ### Why iPhone?

 Exemplifies a new era of communication technology and instant access to information.
+The networked mobile computing revolution has reshaped: banking, payment, shopping, delivery, media, and social interaction.